-Rhône wines
+Rhône Wines

 For more information, visit the official website of the Rhône wines.

-Wine from the southern Rhône region
+Wines from the Southern Rhône

-In this generous Provençal region, on the left bank of the river and beyond, on land located between Avignon, Orange, and Vaison-la-Romaine, we will discover wines that have benefited from generous sunshine and made all Rhône wines famous.
-The name Châteauneuf-du-Pape alone is enough to convince you.In the fourteenth century, Pope John XXII, who was staying in Avignon, decided to cultivate wine on soil composed of red clay and quartz pebbles.
-This led to the development of vineyards throughout the region, producing Rhône wines that delight our taste buds: Châteauneuf-du-Pape, of course, but also Beaumes-de-Venise, Cairanne, Gigondas, Vacqueyras, and more.
+In this bountiful region of Provence, on the left bank of the river and far beyond, across the lands stretching between Avignon, Orange, and Vaison-la-Romaine, we will discover the wines that, having benefited from abundant sunshine, have made the Rhône wines famous.
+The name Châteauneuf-du-Pape alone is enough to convince anyone of this.In the fourteenth century, Pope John XXII, while staying in Avignon, decided to cultivate grapes on soil composed of red clay and quartz pebbles, and this is how vineyards began to spread throughout the region, giving rise to the Rhône wines that delight our taste buds: Châteauneuf-du-Pape, of course, as well as Beaumes-de-Venise, Cairanne, Gigondas, Vacqueyras …

 Discover other wineries in the Rhône region: Dambrun,

-Xavier Vins, Remizières, Sang des Cailloux, Florane, Tardieu Laurent, Bernard
+Xavier Vins, Remizières, Sang des cailloux, Florane, Tardieu Laurent, Bernard

 Gripa, Marcel Richaud, Usseglio, Fondreche, Montine, Dauvergne Ranvier,